 As with other issues, Republicans, Fox News viewers, and white Christians (i.e., the Ferengi) believe blacks are whiny and lazy losers who need to get over it, a culturally and/or genetically inferior sub-group that should passively submit to their deserved subjugation.
 These are the same people who think blacks shouldn’t be allowed to protest and so many of these concern trolls have started counter-protests to complain about blacks acting like they are equal to others when they demand to be treated as such.
 Independents did side more with Republicans in the past (62%, 2015), but have since (46%) moved toward Democrats (20%) with Democrats having likewise moved further left since five years ago (39%).

 The same movement toward the ‘left’ has been happening with whites overall in following the example of Independents.
 So, most whites are forming a consensus with non-whites, which leaves the Ferengi ever more stranded in isolated extremism.
-Like the pressure building along a faultline, the realignment of public opinion will fully set into a new position with seismic tremors followed by a political earthquake.
+Like the pressure building along a fault line, the realignment of public opinion will fully set into a new position with seismic tremors followed by a political earthquake.
 Even though building up slowly over generations and centuries, the final result will feel sudden and dramatic.
-The response by the Faceless Men will be ever more reactionary, maybe even violence.
-We will probably go through a period of right-wing terrorism, assassinations, and insurrection before it settles back down into a new perceived social norm.
+The response by the Faceless Men will be ever more reactionary, likely involving increased violence.
+We will probably go through a period of right-wing hate crimes, terrorism, vigilantism, mob actions, insurrection, coups, etc before it settles back down into a new perceived social norm and established social order.

 Where is the American public heading?

-Most Americans are going left on most issues like this while a small minority on the right is often going further right, particularly about identity politics.
-A polarization is happening but it’s between a growing majority on the left and a shrinking minority on the right that is ever more isolated and radicalized, much of it having to do with who is and who is not caught in the right-wing news media bubble, social media echo chamber, and the political outrage machine.
-About continuing racial biases and disparities, it’s also polarization within religion such that non-white Christians, non-Christians, and the religiously unaffiliated (both non-white and white) are in opposition to white Christians, particularly white evangelicals.
+Most Americans are going left on most issues like this while a small minority on the right is often going further right, the latter particularly involving the symbolic ideology of reactionary identity politics.
+A polarization is happening but it’s between a growing majority on the left that is just now finding its voice and a shrinking minority on the right that is ever more isolated and radicalized, much of it having to do with who is and who is not caught in the right-wing news media bubble, social media echo chamber, and the political outrage machine.
+About continuing racial biases and disparities, it’s also polarization within religion such that non-white Christians, non-Christians, and the religiously unaffiliated (both non-white and white) are in opposition to a large sector of white Christians, particularly white evangelicals.

 Now for a really divisive set of issues look at affirmative action and reparations.
 Slim but growing majorities support efforts to remedy racial bias and historical legacies in education and employment.
-It splits up as most people would expect with partisans on the two extreme ends and Independents closer to the middle.
+It splits up, as expected in the mainstream narrative, with partisans on the two extreme ends and Independents closer to the middle.
 Also, blacks and Hispanics strongly favor such policies and practices, whereas whites are still slightly holding back their support but making strides in that direction.
 Quite likely, in the next decade if trends continue, the demand to help those disadvantaged and disenfranchised by transgenerational oppression will finally become a majority position for whites and a strong majority for the entire American public.
-That is to say a Scandinavian-style social democracy will become more probable, although far from a predetermined outcome.
+That is to say a Scandinavian-style social democracy could become more probable or at least increased egalitarianism in general, although far from a predetermined outcome.

 That brings us to another oft racialized issue, that of immigration.
 Most people think of it as a polarized topic in how it is used as a political football by politicians and gets used in dog whistle politics, but the reality is there is almost unanimous agreement across all of society.
 Even among Republicans, a large majority views immigrants as hardworking (79%) and as having strong family values (76%), along with a significant number acknowledging that immigrants make an effort to learn English (38%).
 The positive attitude toward immigrants is stronger among other demographics.
 Only a tiny minority disagrees about most immigrants being good people who contribute to their adoptive communities and potentially are a net gain for American society.